toddcooke/newLinuxScript/README.md

-# newLinuxScript
+# newMachineSetup

-Stuff to install/configure after a fresh linux install
+Stuff to install/configure after a fresh machine install